 - Recurrent dislocations can lead to chronic pain in joints, and can make wear-and-tear type arthritis (osteoarthritis) slightly more likely in later life.

-- Very occasionally, if your back is hyperflexible, the bones in the back can slip slightly out of line, causing back pain, This is called spondylolisthesis.
+- Very occasionally, if your back is hyper-flexible, the bones in the back can slip slightly out of line, causing back pain, This is called spondylolisthesis.

-- The muscle symptoms of JHS are most commonly felt in the legs.
+- The muscle symptoms of HSDs are most commonly felt in the legs.
 However arms, back and shoulders can also be affected.
 Handwriting can become a problem, with the hand and wrist hurting with prolonged writing.
 Some children may benefit from having a scribe in exams.

 - Children can also feel generally fidgety and tired and their concentration in class may fade fast, affecting their academic performance.

 - It may also affect the ability to join in with team experiences, and the things children learn from sport, such as leadership, teamwork and perseverance.
 It can therefore have an impact on what a child gains from their education, and important learning opportunities may be lost.
-It's important for schools to be aware of this and to find other ways that children with severe JHS, who are not managing team sports successfully, can take part in, and lead, other team activities.
+It's important for schools to be aware of this and to find other ways that children with a severe HSD, who are not managing team sports successfully, can take part in, and lead, other team activities.

 Most cases will respond to graded exercise and support, and for most children there will be no long-term physical consequences.

-How is joint hypermobility syndrome diagnosed?
+How is hypermobility spectrum disorder diagnosed?

-JHS is diagnosed from the presence of a set of symptoms, or 'criteria'.
+HSDs are diagnosed from the presence of a set of symptoms, or 'criteria'.
 These are a combination of the Beighton hypermobility score and the child or young person's symptoms.

 The Beighton hypermobility score is a 9-point scoring system based on little fingers, thumbs, elbows, knees and trunk.
 It is used to assess hypermobility, using a standard set of movements of thumb and wrist, fifth finger, elbows, back and knees.